 Through Beanstack, school districts can create reading challenges for their entire district, individual schools, or even classes.
 Students are motivated to read using proven gamification features, and there are no quizzes or levels to attain.

 This approach provides intrinsic motivation to read.
-Students see their badges adding up as they continue to log their reading, and this encourages them to read more.
+Students see their badges adding up as they continue to log their reading, encouraging them to read more.
 It’s easy, fun, and engaging, and all of this encourages healthy reading habits.
-You can also tie the digital rewards to physical rewards provided by the library or school, so students have extrinsic motivation as well.
-This makes using Beanstack one of the best reading incentive programs for schools, because it motivates students through multiple channels and helps streamline reading efforts.
+You can also tie the digital rewards to physical rewards provided by the library or school, so students also have extrinsic motivation.
+This makes using Beanstack one of the best reading incentive programs for schools because it motivates students through multiple channels and helps streamline reading efforts.

 Grow Literacy Skills

 Beanstack has tools that let you connect all of your school library’s reading programs.
-Students can write and share reviews, access reading material within challenges, see recommended book lists from staff, and participate in a wide-range of challenges.
-And using activities, you can even connect to other programs your schools use.
+Students can write and share book reviews, access reading material within challenges, see recommended book lists from staff teachers and school librarians, and participate in a wide range of reading challenges.
+Using activities, you can even connect to other programs your schools use.

 Spread the Love of Reading